 In considering the psychology involved in the “reviewing” process it is no wonder large corporations focus so much attention in this area.
 It is eye opening to see how customers engage different industries.
 I am shocked to see how brutal patrons can be toward restaurants!
 They will rave about the food, service, and atmosphere then give the business 4 stars, not 5!
 It occurred to me that some people are simply negative in their nature and perhaps the only areas where they give 5 stars is in regard to what they are personally responsible for.
 I also noticed that many of these negative reviews were from “serial reviewers”.
 It appears that some people may use this platform to gain validation and feel a sense of importance.
 The review process obviously empowers the public to have a voice but it can have a self-serving agenda as well.
 The irony here is that these serial reviewers have more perceived credibility with one review site in particular (rhymes with HELP but is NOT), even sometimes promoting the negative reviews to the top.
 Supposedly the site’s filter easily approves seasoned reviewers but casts a jaundiced eye toward a new reviewer.
 I understand the need for filters but surely there is some middle ground.
 Here’s a great video that exemplifies the frustration by many small biz owners:

 Trust is earned, not expected.

-Customers DO NOT owe us a review.
+Customers DO NOT owe us a positive review.
 When you pay your bill our transaction is complete and the only debt still owed is by us to follow up and make sure you’re satisfied.
 If you are led to post a positive review regarding your experience, we are deeply appreciative.
 However if you believe that we came up short in any area, we would be most grateful if you would send us an email or call and personally share that with us.
-As the old saying goes: The shepherd cares deeply for his flock and will do whatever it takes to recover just one lost sheep.
+We will do everything possible to make things right.